umbertozanovello/OpenStandard-CoilID/README.md

 > Do we want to leave all the standard in the README.md file?
 >> not necessarily.
 Were you thinking of splitting it off into a separate file?
 >>> I'm thinking of a README were we explain the purpose and reach of the standard.
-In a separate md file we have the actual standard
+In a separate md file we have the actual standard.
+But maybe it's not necessary

 > We have to discuss the final structure of the repo.
 I suggest to create a repository (e.g., OpenMRStandard) containing multiple sumbodules representing the different standards, like this one here.
 This would make the pair with the OpenConnector project...
 >> so this would be the "offline" data transmission submodule of the larger coil standard?